IATA says post-pandemic airport chaos will get fixed | Business

 IATA says post-pandemic airport chaos will get fixed

+They'll go and find a job somewhere else."
+The former British Airways and IAG boss said he did not expect the trend to spread to other regions, but he sounded the alarm on growing pilot shortages in the United States.
+"I think it needs to be put in perspective; there are issues in some airports, it's not across the world," Walsh said.

 A top airline industry official called on Tuesday for calm surrounding recent travel chaos at some airports as people resume flying after the pandemic, blaming the gridlock on temporary delays in getting clearances for new staff.
-A snapback in air travel has triggered reports of long queues at some British airports as well as Amsterdam, Dublin and Toronto as airport managers struggle to fill jobs fast enough.
+A snapback in air travel has triggered long queues at some British airports, as well as Amsterdam, Dublin and Toronto, as airport managers struggle to fill jobs fast enough.

 "I think it needs to be put in perspective; there are issues in some airports, it's not across the world," Walsh said.
 "I think it reflects the very significant increase in activity we've seen.
 It also reflects the fact that we're coming off a very low base.
 So as airlines and airports try to rebuild, it is challenging for some of them ...
 It will get addressed."

 "Without question, what we're seeing at the moment is very, very strong demand right across the world.
-It's stronger than we had expected," he said, adding the point at which traffic is expected to recapture 2019 pre-pandemic levels "is moving towards 2023" from original forecasts of 2024.
+It's stronger than we had expected," he said, adding traffic was moving towards reaching 2019 levels in 2023, rather than 2024 as previously forecast.
+Oil prices extended a bull run on Tuesday after the EU agreed to a partial and phased ban on Russian oil.

+Walsh said airlines had coped in the past with oil prices well above $100 a barrel for benchmark Brent and carriers would eventually pass on these costs to passengers.
+The crisis has seen the jet fuel prices to soar even more than crude because of scarce refining capacity, but Walsh said he expected that spread to narrow to more normal levels.

+While Europe scrambles to keep up with travel demand, Asian airspace is comparatively still because of factors such as China's tough policies to control COVID-19.
+Air travel in Asia is still at 13% of 2019 levels, compared to about 50% elsewhere.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)